jdm/tiger/ROADMAP.md

 - [x] Can close directions dropdown menu by clicking it again
 - [x] Can press escape to close modals / export overlay
 - [ ] Export complete notification
+- [ ] Fixed a bug where scrollable panels would sometimes jitter when using the mouse wheel
 - [x] Fixed a bug where window could be resized narrow enough to break timeline UI
 - [x] Fixed a bug where the `sheet_image` field would use `\` as path separator instead of `/` (issue #14)
 - [x] Fixed export documentation referencing a non-existing source field on `Frame`